decentraland/documentation/content/creator/scenes/getting-started/coding-scenes.md

 See [manage dependencies]({{< ref "/content/creator/scenes/libraries/manage-dependencies.md" >}}) for more details.

 {{< hint warning >}}
-**📔 Note**   Keep in mind that the @next version might suffer issues from time to time.
+**📔 Note**:  Keep in mind that the @next version might suffer issues from time to time.
 The syntax and name of new features might change before it's released in a stable version.
 {{< /hint >}}